These are the seven songs competing to be the coronavirus anthem

 Creativity is a good remedy for hopelessness, especially when it’s channeled through rhythm.

-But even better than that are the artists who have been creating original tunes inspired by the COVID-19 novel coronavirus.
+But even better than that are the artists who have been creating original tunes inspired by the COVID-19 virus.
 Web stars, celebrities, and others have figured out ways to put the power of tempo to work, and here are some of the best tunes to ride this pandemic out to.

 iMarkkeyz x Cardi B Remix

 iMarkkeyz made the most viral (no pun intended) remix of Cardi B’s coronavirus rant.
 She liked it so much that she posted it on her social media and stated that she hoped Atlantic Records would put it on Spotify.
-Since then, Cardi B’s management team has been in contact with iMarkkeyz, and the song is now on Spotify and it’s in the top 5 of the iTunes Hip-Hop chart.
+Since then, Cardi B’s management team has been in contact with iMarkkeyz; the song is now on Spotify, and it’s in the top 5 of the iTunes Hip-Hop chart.

 Bono’s “Let Your Love Be Known”

-The U2 frontman was inspired by Italy—where people on lockdown have been passing the time with music—to create a song for the Irish, and the doctors, nurses, and other careers on the front lines.
+The U2 frontman was inspired by Italy—where people on lockdown have been passing the time with music—to create a song for the Irish, and the doctors, nurses, and other carers on the front lines.

 DJ Snake x Cardi B Remix